statnews/boilermaker/sass.md

 # Sass/CSS Style Guide

-Sass CSS are powerful tools, but without proper care they can get out of hand quickly.
+Sass and CSS are powerful tools, but without proper care they can get out of hand quickly.
 Here are some guidelines to keep them manageable.

 ## scss-lint